Singapore Airlines: Business class

+In November 2024, Singapore Airlines pledged to invest S$1.1 billion ($828 million) to overhaul the seats in its long-haul aircraft, including all-new first- and business-class product.

 Economy class

+A new seat with slight changes was announced to be retrofitted on Singapore Airlines's A380 and eventually become available on newer versions of their A350 and 787 aircraft.
+Features include more legroom and back support, a six-way adjustable headrest, and foldable wings.
+The Economy Class seat also features a more contemporary fabric seat cover design.
+The screen size remains the same, yet handsets from the previous iteration of seats have been removed.

-The latest redesign of the economy class seat was unveiled on 9 July 2013 alongside new first and business class products.
+A redesign of the economy class seat was unveiled on 9 July 2013 alongside new first and business class products.
 Features include 32 in of legroom, slimmer seats, an adjustable headrest, and an 11.1 in touch-screen inflight entertainment system which is also controllable with a video touch-screen handset as well as brand new KrisWorld software.
-The new seats were originally announced to only be available exclusively onboard factory-fresh Airbus A350-900 and refitted Boeing 777-300ER.
+The new seats were originally announced to be available exclusively onboard factory-fresh Airbus A350-900 and refitted Boeing 777-300ER.

-The previous generation economy class seats unrefitted Airbus A380-800, and Airbus A330-300 are 19 in wide, have in-seat power and have a 10.6 in personal television screen which has a non-intrusive reading light under it, which can be used by folding the screen outwards.
+The previous generation economy class seats on unrefitted Airbus A380-800, and Airbus A330-300 are 19 in wide, have in-seat power and have a 10.6 in personal television screen which has a non-intrusive reading light under it, which can be used by folding the screen outwards.
 These are configured 3-4-3 on the lower deck of the Airbus A380, 3-3-3 on the Boeing 777, and 2-4-2 on the Airbus A330, as well as the upper deck of the Airbus A380.
 Other features include an independent cup-holder (separate from the fold-out table), a USB port, and a power socket, as well as an iPod port exclusively on board the Airbus A330.

 Singapore Airlines introduced a similar design on board the Boeing 777 aircraft through its ongoing cabin retrofit program.
-The Boeing 777-300 was the first model to undergo refit and had introduced the product on the Singapore–Sydney route on 22 July 2009.
+The Boeing 777–300 was the first model to undergo refit and had introduced the product on the Singapore–Sydney route on 22 July 2009.
 They are equipped with slightly smaller 9-inch screens (which are, however, larger than the 6.1-inch VGA screens on unrefitted aircraft) and AVOD in each seat.
 The seats are installed onboard all B777-200ERs and all but one B777-200.